TBleess/Website_New/pages/9_Not_in_Menu/understanding-margins-error.md

 Sampling error is related to sample size.
 Specifically, the larger the sample size, the smaller the uncertainty or sampling error for estimates based on the survey sample.
 This relationship between sample size and sampling error is the reason that ACS estimates for smaller geographic areas are based on multiple years of data.
 Combining ACS data from multiple years increases the sample size and in turn reduces the uncertainty or error associated with ACS estimates.

 The Census Bureau publishes all their estimates with a 90-percent confidence interval, which define a range expected to contain the true value of an estimate with a level of confidence of 90 percent.
 In other words, we can be 90 percent certain that the range established by the margin of error contains the population value.
-If an esimate is reported as 2500 and the margin of error is 100 then we can say that with 90% certainty that the "true" value is between 2400 and 2600 (the estimate + and - the MOE).
+If an esimate is reported as 2500 and the margin of error is 100 then we can say that with 90% certainty that the \"true\" value is between 2400 and 2600 (the estimate + and - the MOE).
 The range is also known as the confidence interval.

 For example, the ACS Data Profile for Colorado, shown below, shows that an estimated 969,768 married-couple families resided in the state in 2009.